markchristian311095/ML_markchristian311095/README.md

 # ML_markchristian311095
 CLass MIS 64060 : Machine Learning
-This is the first repository for the class.
-Test Statement
+This is the repository for the class